CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 Total CGT-related impost on Anand: $20,000 SMSF-level + $10,725 Division 296 = $30,725 on a nominal $200k gain.
 Effective combined rate: 15.4% on the nominal gain.

-Plain English: Division 296 is unchanged by the CGT reform — but it sits on top of any SMSF-level CGT outcome.
-Members with balances over $3m face two tax layers on the same gain.
-The CGT reform interpretation affects the bigger of the two layers (SMSF tax); Division 296 then takes a slice of the residual earnings attributable to the over-$3m portion.
+Plain English: Division 296 is unchanged by the CGT reform — but it sits on top of the SMSF-level CGT outcome.
+Members with balances over $3m face two tax layers on the same gain: the fund’s 10% effective CGT, then Division 296’s slice of the earnings attributable to the over-$3m portion.
+Even with both layers, the combined ~15% effective rate remains well below what the same gain would now attract in personal hands post-reform.

-For more on Division 296 mechanics, see the Division 296 Super Tax Calculator and consider running parallel scenarios with and without scenario (b) assumptions.
+For more on Division 296 mechanics, see the Division 296 Super Tax Calculator.

 APRA fund members vs SMSF trustees